laughtrey/cis206/README.md

 ### 15 Collections - May 20
 >Data structures, again the same idea as C++.
 The iterator class is a little more annoying than it is in C++.
 >I don't really see the value of the Set class not having a .get() function but I'm sure there's a good reason.
 >I still need more practice with stuff like lists and queues.

+### Final Project - May 27
+>A simple line editor.
+Didn't even need it's own class.
+Pretty simple.

+### Final In Class - June 6
+>The Final project done in class.
+Just sorting and inputting data from mountains around the world, again pretty
+>simple stuff.